-- User performs an inflation test prior to inserting the balloon catheter in the patient as required in the instructions for use accompanying the device.
+User performs an inflation test prior to inserting the balloon catheter in the patient as required in the instructions for use accompanying the device.
 A malfunction on inflation is detected.
 Another balloon is used.
-Patient is not injured. - Sterile single use device packaging is labeled with the caution 'do not use if package is opened or damaged'.
-Open package seals are detected prior to use, device is not used. - Intravenous administration set tip protector has fallen off the set during distribution resulting in a non-sterile fluid pathway.
+Patient is not injured.

+Packaging of a sterile single use device is labeled with the caution 'do not use if package is opened or damaged' but damage to the packaging was obvious and discovered, and the device was not used."

+Intravenous administration set tip protector has fallen off the set during distribution resulting in a non-sterile fluid pathway.
 Since the fault was detected the intravenous administration set was not used.